 When international negotiations on services trade began, Dr. Riddle was appointed to the Services Sectoral Advisory Group on International Trade (SAGIT), which advised the Canadian Minister of International Trade on services trade negotiation issues.
 She also served on the Canadian Task Force on International Business Development (chairing the Exporter Competitiveness Working Group), on Industry Canada’s National Sector Team for Business, Professional and Educational Services, and on Statistics Canada’s Advisory Committee on Services Statistics.
 She was an early member of the Services World Forum and the Global Services Network and helped form the Canadian Manufacturers and Exporters’ Services Exporters Committee.

-Dr. Riddle has also worked extensively on employment equity policies and the design of employment services.
+Dr. Riddle is the designer of five online tools to assist small business: the E-Business Readiness Scale, the Services Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries), and the Goods Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries).
+She has also worked extensively on employment equity policies and the design of client-centered employment services, and has authored three workbooks for improving the quality of career and employment services.
 She is the co-developer of the Employment Readiness Scale™ and serves as its Operations Manager.

-Currently Dr. Riddle serves on the Board of Directors of the School for Esoteric Studies and is the Director of the Service Growth Project, which is responsible for two portals that track the activities of over 1,000 organizations engaged in social change: Supporting Spiritual Development and Supporting Values-Conscious Business.
-She is also a Research Associate with the University of British Columbia’s Centre for Women’s and Gender Studies.
+Currently Dr. Riddle is the Chairperson of the Board of Directors of the School for Esoteric Studies and also the Director of the Service Growth Project, which is responsible for two portals that track the activities of over 1,000 organizations engaged in social change: Supporting Spiritual Development and Supporting Values-Conscious Business.
+She has also been a Research Associate with the University of British Columbia’s Centre for Women’s and Gender Studies.

 Dr. Riddle grew up in China and India, providing her with a unique perspective on poverty and social issues, and has a B.A., summa cum laude (University of Colorado), a M.B.A.
 (University of Arizona), and a Ph.D. in psychology, with a minor in statistics and research methodology (Duke University).
-She is widely published in trade and scholarly journals, and is listed in the Who’s Who of American Women, the World Who’s Who of Women, and the International Who’s Who of Professionals.
+She is widely published in trade and scholarly journals (see a partial list of publications at ResearchGate), and is listed in the Who’s Who of American Women, the World Who’s Who of Women, and the International Who’s Who of Professionals.
 Her engagement in her community and the world has consistently focused on building bridges of tolerance and understanding among persons from different cultural, socioeconomic, and faith communities while working for justice and equity with compassion.